matbesancon/hugo-site/content/post/2019-02-04-article-review.markdown

-After forming this opinion, if I am not too late on the deadline, I will let myself some time off the review (a few days), and then come back to what I wrote to be sure every comment can be understood and used by the authors for their work on the paper.
+After forming this opinion, if I am not too late on the deadline, I will let myself some time off the review (a few days), and then come back to what I wrote to be sure every comment can be understood and used by the authors to improve the paper.
 Also, I want to be sure not to have written anything too rash.
 Nobody wants to be [that](https://twitter.com/thirdreviewer) [reviewer](https://twitter.com/YourPaperSucks).

 ## Conclusion

-Even though peer review is considered a pillar of modern research, it has its history, quality and flaws, and is fundamentally made by human beings and does not systematically reflect a universal truth; that should be kept in mind at all time.
+Even though peer review is considered a pillar of modern research, it has its history, qualities and flaws, and is fundamentally made by human beings and does not systematically reflect a universal truth; that should be kept in mind at all time.
 Also, the scientific communities should keep challenging it by making it evolve and experimenting [new ways](https://elifesciences.org/articles/36545)